SasView/sasview/src/sans/models/media/model_functions.rst

 REFERENCE

+Debye, Bueche, *Scattering by an Inhomogeneous Solid*, *J. Appl.
+Phys.*, 20 (1949) 518

-Debye, Anderson, Brumberger, "Scattering by an Inhomogeneous Solid.
+Debye, Anderson, Brumberger, *Scattering by an Inhomogeneous Solid.
 II.
-The Correlation Function and its Application", J. Appl.
-Phys.
-28 (6), 679 (1957).
+The Correlation Function and its Application*, *J. Appl.
+Phys.*, 28(6), (1957) 679

-Debye, Bueche, "Scattering by an Inhomogeneous Solid", J. Appl.
-Phys.
-20, 518 (1949).

 2013/09/09 - Description reviewed by King, S. and Parker, P.